 Houston Hispanic Forum

-Show funding supports Houston SPCA and Texas A&M University College of Veterinary Medicine and Biomedical Sciences, which have partnered together to offer fourth-year veterinary students the opportunity to work side-by-side with Houston SPCA veterinarians.
+Show funding supports the Houston SPCA and Texas A&M University College of Veterinary Medicine and Biomedical Sciences partnership, which offers fourth-year veterinary students the opportunity to work side by side with Houston SPCA veterinarians.
 Students learn about a variety of conditions, diseases, disorders, injuries and treatment needs that affect diverse species of animals.

-The Houston Symphony provides admission to concerts for students, teacher training and supplemental classroom materials.
-Funding supports educational programs, including Symphony Explorer and Symphony Detective concerts.
-These programs serve nearly 40,000 students from 21 Houston-area school districts.
+The Houston Symphony provides admission to concerts for elementary and middle school students, teacher training and supplemental classroom materials.
+These programs serve more than 50,000 students from 22 Houston-area school districts.

 John P. McGovern Museum of Health and Medical Science